What does rising interest rates mean in America? How will it affect the accounts of individuals, loans and real estate?

 Al Marsad: CNN Senior Business Correspondent Kristen Romans revealed how higher interest rates will affect individual accounts, mortgages, credit cards, auto loans, student loans and business loans.

-“Rising rates in America will make it more expensive to borrow money for families and companies, after years of borrowing money at a low rate, debt is now more expensive,” Romans said during a video report on CNN.
+“Rising rates in America will make it more expensive to borrow money for families and companies, following years of borrowing money at a low rate, debt is now more expensive,” Romans said during a video report on CNN.

 She added that higher interest rates would also mean higher rates for mortgages, credit cards, car loans, student loans and business loans, which would cost more.